UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

    .. tab:: LUNARC

       - For LUNARC, you can run Jupyter either in compute nodes through Anaconda or through the LUNARC HPC desktop.
 The latter is recommended.
-There is information about `Jupyter at LUNARC in their documentation <https://lunarc-documentation.readthedocs.io/en/latest/guides/applications/Python/#jupyter-lab>`_.
+      - There is information about `Jupyter at LUNARC in their documentation <https://lunarc-documentation.readthedocs.io/en/latest/guides/applications/Python/#jupyter-lab>`_.

-   .. tab:: NSC

-      - For NSC, you can start Thinlinc and run Jupyter on a login node, or use a browser on your local computer with SSH tunneling which could be faster.

 .. tabs::